mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   If you prefer the new syntax, you can use the [`box-sx-prop` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#box-sx-prop) for automatic migration.

-- The following properties have been renamed, because they are considered deprecated CSS properties:
+- The following properties have been renamed because they are considered deprecated CSS properties by the CSS specification:

   1. `gridGap` to `gap`
   2. `gridColumnGap` to `columnGap`